Robert Marve

 After his transfer, Marve tore his ACL during summer practice, but did not miss any time, as he had to sit out a year due to NCAA transfer rules.
 In 2010, Marve won the starting quarterback position and started the first four games of the season, going 2–2 before re-tearing his ACL, ending his season.
 In 2011, Marve had been named the backup quarterback to Rob Henry.
 But when Henry went down with an ACL tear of his own a week before the first game, Marve was not ready to become the starter with soreness still in his knee.
 He sat the first two games of the season, before returning to back up Caleb TerBush the entire season.

 Marve was granted a sixth year of eligibility by the NCAA, after missing multiple seasons with injuries.
 He returned to Purdue, and was named the backup to TerBush once again in 2012.
 But one day before the Boilermakers' first game, TerBush was suspended and Marve was named the starter.
 Marve responded with his best game to date as a Boilermaker, throwing for 295 yards and three touchdowns.
 The following week, TerBush returned as the Boilermakers starter.
 Marve continued to see action in relief of TerBush, until he tore his ACL yet again.
 After missing three weeks, Marve returned to his reserve role with the Boilermakers.
 After TerBush led the Boilermakers to a 2–6 record as a starter, he was benched in favor of Marve.
 Marve led Purdue to three straight victories to end the regular season, and helped the Boilermakers collect their second consecutive bowl appearance.

+After going undrafted in the 2013 NFL draft, Marve played professionally for the Winnipeg Blue Bombers of the Canadian Football League (CFL) from 2014 to 2015.